jacob-hudson/jacob-hudson.github.io/_posts/2020-04-26-terraform-bulk-upload.md

 }
 {% endhighlight %}

-This works quite well, but is limited to one item per resource.
-That does not scale well, and produces massive Terraform Configuratinn files.
+This works quite well, but is limited to one item per Terraform resource.
+That does not scale well, and produces massive Terraform Configuration files.
 In fact, the Terraform Documentation itself gives the same warning:

 ```
 Note: This resource is not meant to be used for managing large amounts of data in your table, it is not designed to scale.
 You should perform regular backups of all data in the table, see AWS docs for more.
 ```

-This is clearly not an optiaml solution, so what can be done?
-Let's see what AWS has to offer, since DynamoDB is an AWS Product
+This is clearly not an optimal solution, so what can be done?
+Let's see what AWS has to offer, since DynamoDB is an AWS Product.

 # `PutItem` vs `BatchWriteItem`

-DynamoDB offers a fwe mthods for writing data to tables, `PutItem` and `BatchWriteItem`.
+DynamoDB offers a fwe methods for writing data to tables, `PutItem` and `BatchWriteItem`.
 Some key details of each is below:

 ## `PutItem`
 - Is used to upload a single item
 - Can determine if the field exists before uploading

+PutItem looks like what the `dynamodb_table_item` resource is using in the previous section.

 ## `BatchWriteItem`
 - Can upload many items to a table at once
-- Will simply overwite all items that ahve matching Primary Keys
+- Will simply overwrite all items that have matching Primary Keys

-It looks as we have a working solution, as `BatchWriteItem` will load as many items into a table as we like, will be able to do everything at once, and we can centralize data managment of the table.
+It looks as we have a working solution, as `BatchWriteItem` will load as many items into a table as we like, will be able to do everything at once, and we can centralize data management of the table.

-Now, how can we get this to be invovled solely from Terraform?
+Now, how can we get this to be invoked solely from Terraform?

-# `Local-Exec` Provisoner
+# `Local-Exec` Provisioner

-A privisioner in Terraform allows for the execution of a file into either the local machine running Terraform for the machine Terraform just provisioned.
+A provisioner in Terraform allows for the execution of a file into either the local machine running Terraform for the machine Terraform just provisioned.
 In a little known fact for Terraform, `local-exec` will run on any resource, not just EC2!

 An example of using local-exec with EC2 is below:
 {% highlight hcl %}